IImoxi/JpizxelRtTextures/README.md

 [ <> Code ▾ ] > 📁 Download ZIP,

-Change file extension from '.zip' to '.mcpack'
+Change file extension from '.zip' to '.mcpack',

-Then open it with minecraft!
+Open it with minecraft!

 ------